Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 The {{ site.title }} Lab is part of the Department of Brain and Cognitive Sciences (BCS) of KAIST.
-Minee is also affiliated with The Francis Crick Institute, London as an honorary fellow.
+Minee is also affiliated with The Francis Crick Institute, London and the UCL Queen Square Institute of Neurology as an honorary fellow.
 We are located at Building N5 on the main campus of KAIST.

 Prof. Minee-Liane Choi <br>
 Room 4  <br>